 The prevailing corporate view is of humans as selfish and economically driven.
 But he feels employees are driven by reciprocity – motivated by principle, a sense of obligation, and the satisfaction of doing something good for someone else.

 Let’s go back to the basics.
-You can’t walk into a restaurant each time, treat the staff worse than a doormat and still expect a royal treatment.
+You can’t walk into a restaurant How To Treat Your Employee Like A Human Beingach time, treat the staff worse than a doormat and still expect a royal treatment.
 You may still get served out of professional courtesy or out of the fear of losing their jobs if they said something but chances are very high that someone will start spitting in your food.
 Now, this scenario may seem a tad exaggerated in the movies for entertainment purposes, but the reality is that even in this day and age, there are employers who treat their staff in a very inhumane manner which is no laughing matter.

 Granted, they may feel under pressure running a growing business and having to cater for the needs of a large workforce, both professionally and personally.
 But just as much as they feel the pressure, so do the employees.
 There are ways that can help alleviate some of that pressure on both parties and it starts by treating each other like family, which will not only open up lines of communication, it will improve employee loyalty and productivity, which is vital for the growth of the business.